PNNL-CompBio/Snekmer/docs/source/tutorial/snekmer_easy_learn_apply_tutorial.rst

 The ``id`` must match the accession in your training FASTA headers.
 For UniProt-style headers (``>db|ACCESSION|name ...``), Snekmer extracts the field between the first pair of ``|`` characters.
-Family labels can be any string — database accessions, descriptive names, or numbers.
+Family labels can be any string: database accessions, descriptive names, or numbers.
 Labels are case-sensitive.

 **Auto-generating annotations with --create-ann**